 where $z$ and $w$ denote the local coordinates around the punctures that are being glued.
 The special plumbing fixture corresponds to the locus $|t|=1$ of the plumbing fixture relation

-The resulting surface has genus $g=g_1+g_2$ and $n=n_1+n_2-2$. $\Delta$ denotes the operation of taking a pair of punctures on a Riemann surface corresponding to a point in $ \mathcal{V}_{g-1,n+2}\subset \overline{\mathcal{M}}_{g-1,n+2}$ and gluing them via special plumbing fixture relation.
-Therefore, the first term of (\ref{bvmastercond}) corresponds to the gluing of two distinct surfaces via the special plumbing fixture and the second terms corresponds to the special plumbing fixture applied to a single surface (see figure (\ref{Geometrical identity})).
+The resulting surface has genus $g=g_1+g_2$ and $n=n_1+n_2-2$. $\Delta$ denotes the operation of gluing a pair of punctures on a Riemann surface via special plumbing fixture relation.
+The first term of (\ref{bvmastercond}) corresponds to the gluing of two distinct surfaces via the special plumbing fixture and the second terms corresponds to the special plumbing fixture applied to a single surface, see figure (\ref{Geometrical identity}).

-The geometric condition (\ref{bvmastercond}) demands that the surfaces that belongs to the boundary of the string vertex should agree with the surfaces obtained by gluing surfaces that belongs to another string vertices using special plumbing fixture relation (\ref{specialplumbing}) {\it both in their moduli parameters and in their local coordinates around the punctures}.
-Also, both the right hand side and the left hand side of the geometric identity are of equal dimensionality.
-The boundary of the string vertex $\mathcal{V}_{g,n}$ in the left hand side is a subspace of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$ with an orientation on it which is induced from the orientation of $\overline{\mathcal{M}}_{g,n}$.
+The geometric condition (\ref{bvmastercond}) demands that the surfaces which belong to the boundary of the string vertices should agree with the surfaces obtained by gluing surfaces that belong to appropriate string vertices using the special plumbing fixture relation (\ref{specialplumbing}) {\it both in their moduli parameters and in their local coordinates around the punctures}.
+Notice that both the right hand side and the left hand side of the geometric identity are of equal dimensionality.
+The boundary of the string vertex $\mathcal{V}_{g,n}$ in the left hand side is a subspace of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$ with an orientation induced from the orientation of $\overline{\mathcal{M}}_{g,n}$.
 The surfaces belong to the right hand side of the geometrical identity correspond to Feynman diagrams built with one propagator in the limit when the propagator collapses.
 Remember that string vertices joined by the string propagator corresponds to Riemann surfaces constructed by the plumbing fixture of two non-degenerate Riemann surfaces with plumbing parameter $t$ in the region $|t|\leq 1$.
 We can therefore fix the orientation of the terms in the right-hand side of geometric identity (\ref{bvmastercond}) by considering them as the boundaries of the regions of $\overline{\mathcal{M}}_{g,n}$ obtained via plumbing fixture (\ref{plumbing}) with $|t|<1$ of the surfaces belong to the string vertices.